-How to Keep a Career in Medicine as a Stay-At-Home Parent
+How to Work from Home While Keeping a Career in Medicine

 Like many of you, my background is in health care: I have my Certified Nursing Assistant and EMT certifications as well as a Doctor of Chiropractic degree.
 Those of us who work in medicine have a passion for science and people, which almost always means leaving home to go to work each day.
 When you decided to work in medicine, you probably envisioned being in a clinic or hospital rather than working from home.